 What to Eat for How You Feel: The New Ayurvedic Kitchen (Rizzoli, 2017) is my first cookbook.
 In writing it, I have sifted through and synthesized a great deal of knowledge and recipes that I’ve learned largely during my years of study and practice of SV Ayurveda.
+This book is now in its 6th edition.

 This indispensable kitchen companion brings the ancient art of delicious healthy cooking to the twenty-first century with flavors adapted for the contemporary Western palate.